 If I had to pick one multi-day coastal hike in Tasmania it’d have to be the incredible Freycinet Peninsula Circuit.

-Hiking the Freycinet Peninsula Circuit is by far the best way to experience the mind-bending beauty of Tasmania’s Freycinet National Park.
 From stints across white, sandy beaches to steep climbs up rocky mountain summits, consider dedicating a bit of time to exploring this unique Tasmanian icon properly!

-37. Visit the Wild Southwest
+37. Visit Tasmania's Wild Southwest National Park

 This region has been spared by much of the early logging onslaught for just that reason– it was simply too wet and difficult to work in this park.
 Therefore, much of the park remains untouched wilderness.

-Easy day-walks are far and few between here.
+Easy day walks are far and few between here.
 Instead, hikers only venture out here for challenging missions like Federation Peak, Mt Anne and the fabled Eastern Arthurs and Western Arthurs Traverses.

 If you’re not prepared for any serious hiking, Adamsons Falls offers a great taste of the raw nature of the Southwest while still being manageable in a few hours.
 That being said, even this one is fairly remote and overgrown!